sumit-03/Blog-post/README.md

 2. go to cloned repo directory through command line.
 3. issue "npm init" in command line.
 4. run the server using nodemon app.js from command line.

+routes available:
+1. "/compose" for composing a blog.
+2. "/post/post_title" for heading to a particular blog-post.
+GUI is alo provided for that.